Skip to main content

 Required Planting Fields

-Although the Planting form has a lot of fields, there are only a four fields you need to fill out when planning your garden.
+Although the Planting form has a lot of fields, there are only a few fields you need to fill out to get started.

 Bed: Choose the Bed into which you will plant this Planting.
-If you haven't defined the Bed yet, then press the back button to navigate back to the Garden Details page.
-Then press the "+" button and select "+ Bed" to define the bed you need.
+(If you haven't defined the appropriate Bed yet, then press the back button to navigate back to the Garden Details page.
+Then press the "+" button and select "+ Bed" to define the bed you need.)

 Pull Date: Add the date you expect to pull your Planting from the ground.
 You can update this to the actual date the Planting was pulled when you complete that task.
 A Pull Date is required so that the Planting can be shown in the Timeline View.